-Arapahoe Community College recognizes the need for its students, faculty, staff, and visitors to be aware of legitimate emergencies and dangerous situations.
+Arapahoe Community College recognizes the need for its students, faculty, staff, and visitors to be aware of significant emergencies and dangerous situations involving an immediate threat to health or safety of students or employees occurring on the campus.
 The College will initiate the emergency notification process as deemed necessary, without delay and taking into account the safety of the college community.